Image by photographer with purpose Fox & Kin, founder of the #rainbowloveau movement.

 It all starts with getting a Keep Cup.
 From there on in it’s a slippery slope.
 Then you become a label reader.
 You know those people how linger in the super market aisles checking if it’s palm oil free and fair trade?
 Then you’ll start separating your plastics and making special trips to Coles just to use their overflowing recycling bin.
 Before you know it you’ll be picking up rubbish at the beach and ranting about how many fish could have choked on that!
 Or is that just me? 😉

 Jokes aside, thankfully for our earth, we’re all becoming a little more eco-conscious these days.
 We’ve seen enough social media memes and watched enough episodes of War on Waste to know that we’re using way more resources than our planet can provide us with.
 In fact we even have a calculation for how much extra we are consuming, called Earth Over Shoot Day.
-This year it fell on August 2, 2017.
+In 2017, it fell on August 2nd.
 This marked the day that we used “more ecological resources and services than nature can regenerate through overfishing, overharvesting forests, and emitting more carbon dioxide into the atmosphere than forests can sequester”.
 And each year it creeps a little earlier on the calendar.
 Bearing in mind though, that this is a global average.
 To sustain the Aussie lifestyle, we would actually need 5.2 planets.
 Yikes!

 So what does all of this mean for the world of weddings?

 A wedding is the celebration of the love we share with our favourite human, and our nearest and dearest.
 It’s one of the few rites of passage and meaningful rituals that remain in our modern culture and it’s often the only time that an entire community will gather from all over the globe.
 It’s also a heap of fun!